Band: New Power Generation

 • Making of original line-up

-The NPG evolves into a big band as Prince fully incorporates the 11-piece into the band, dubbing them NPG Hornz.
-John Blackwell plays his last gig with the band in March, and is replaced by Hannah Ford from 3rdEyeGirl.
-Andrew Gouché replaces Ida Nielsen on bass while she changes position to play guitar and occasionally bass while Donna Grantis, newly recruited for the 3rdEyeGirl band, is given the guitar soloist duties (leaving Prince more room for stage entertainment).
-Morris Hayes is not replaced and all keyboard samples duties are left to Cassandra O’Neal.
+The NPG evolved into a big band as Prince fully incorporated the 11-piece horn section into the band, dubbing them NPG Hornz.
+John Blackwell played his last gig with the band in March, and was replaced by Hannah Ford from 3rdEyeGirl.
+Andrew Gouché replaced Ida Nielsen on bass while she changed position to play guitar and occasionally bass while Donna Grantis, newly recruited for the 3rdEyeGirl band, was given the guitar soloist duties (leaving Prince more room for stage entertainment).
+Morris Hayes was not replaced and all keyboard sample duties were left to Cassandra O’Neal.

 • Band members additions

-In January 2013, Prince recruits Ronald Bruner Jr. as new NPG drummer for three shows at Dakota Jazz Club, Minnepolis, MN, USA.
-Damaris Lewis and Joshua Welton appear occasionally as dancers (Welton also sometimes plays percussion).
-Rhani Krija is invited to join the band as guest in December 2013 for the 3 shows at Mohegan Sun Arena in Uncasville, CT, USA.
+In January 2013, Prince recruited Ronald Bruner Jr. as the new NPG drummer for three shows at Dakota Jazz Club, Minnepolis, MN, USA.
+Damaris Lewis and Joshua Welton appeared occasionally as dancers (Welton also sometimes played percussion).
+Rhani Krija was invited to join the band as guest in December 2013 for the 3 shows at Mohegan Sun Arena in Uncasville, CT, USA.

-Not having used the 'The NPG moniker for the band since early 2004, the name returns in 2013 to distinguish performances with a fuller line-up form those done with 3rdEyeGirl.
+Not having used the 'The NPG moniker for the band since early 2004, the name returned in 2013 to distinguish performances with a fuller line-up from those done with 3rdEyeGirl.

 Contributions